Direct Deposit FAQ's

 Can I switch back to the debit card after enrolling in direct deposit?

+Yes.
 You may change between the two methods of payment at any time.
-You must contact your local office to request your payment method be changed back to the Chase debit card.
-You must contact Chase Customer Support at 1-877-863-2564 to request a new debit card if you have destroyed or lost your card.
+You must contact your local office to request your payment method be changed back to the debit card.
+You must contact Chase Customer Support at 1-877-863-2564 to request a new debit card if you do not have the card.

-Can I call the Chase Customer Support number on my debit card for assistance with Direct Deposit?
+Can I call the Customer Support number on my debit card for assistance with Direct Deposit?

 How does WorkForce deposit payments to my direct deposit account?

-WorkForce West Virginia sends UI benefits to Chase via an encrypted transmission of data that includes your social security number, bank transit routing number, and bank account information.
-Chase electronically transfers the money to the routing bank indicated on your direct deposit self-enrollment.
+WorkForce West Virginia sends UI benefits via an encrypted transmission of data that includes your social security number, bank transit routing number, and bank account information.
+The funds are then electronically transferred to the routing bank you entered on your direct deposit self-enrollment.

 How long does it take to receive my payment in my direct deposit account?